Frequently Asked Questions

 If a child in foster care is placed in your home, KVC Nebraska will reimburse you.
 The reimbursement rate varies and is determined on a case-by-case basis.
 Reimbursement is paid bi-monthly via direct deposit and meant to subsidize for the care of the child.
 Each child in the custody of the State of Nebraska will be covered under Medicaid or their family’s private insurance.
 If a foster family works and requires childcare, their childcare might be covered under Title XX.

 We require our foster parents to become actively involved in the work that is done to help a child safely reunify with their birth family.
 This might involve contact with the family during parent-child visitations, case planning meetings, school meetings and events, court hearings, and many other instances if it is in the best interest of the child and foster family.
 This topic is covered in more detail during foster parent training.
-It’s also now a requirement that foster parents make phone contact with the biological parent within 24 hours of a child being placed in their home to let them know their child is with them and in a safe place (unless otherwise directed by the caseworker).
+It’s also now a requirement that foster parents make phone contact with the biological parent or caregiver within 24 hours of a child being placed in their home to let them know their child is with them and in a safe place (unless otherwise directed by the caseworker).

 Each foster parent has an assigned Foster Care Specialist that will assist with day-to-day questions and emergencies.
 We are available 24/7 by phone to assist with non-medical emergencies.